 First, let me start by stating that you should NEVER look at the Sun without taking the proper precautions, and using only those optics SPECIFICALLY designed and certified for solar viewing.
 Failing to take the proper safety precautions will result in irreparable damage to your eyes—including blindness.
 Now, with that unpleasantness out of the way, let’s get to the fun stuff: The Sun and how to view it.
 For further reading, see the B&H Explora article A Buying Guide for Solar and Solar Eclipse Viewing.
-And don't forget to read about the next solar eclipse, in the B&H Explora article, Mark Your Calendars: North American Solar Eclipse 2017.
+And don't forget to read about the next two solar eclipses, on October 14, 2023 and on April 8, 2024.

 The Sun is anything but a featureless white or yellow disc in the sky.
 The surface is easily one of the most dynamic regions of our solar system.
 What follows is a summary of the features of the Sun’s hot and violent surface.

 Filaments and Prominences

 Filaments are dense, cooler clouds of material that are suspended above the surface by loops of magnetic fields.
 Viewed in H-alpha (see below) they appear as dark, thread-like features.